XavivF/SD-Task1/README.md

 ### Running the Services

 You need to start each service and the subscriber in a separate terminal or command prompt window.
-Ensure you are in the directory containing the Python files.
+Ensure you are in the directory containing the python3 files.

 #### 1. Start the Insult Service:
 ```